Postgraduate Diploma in Applied Data Science

 Potential students can come from a variety of undergraduate backgrounds.
-Students require a B Grade Point Average in their 300-level bachelor's degree courses, or have evidence of achievement at postgraduate level.
+You will require a B Grade Point Average in your 300-level bachelor's degree courses, or have evidence of achievement at postgraduate level.

 For the full entry requirements, see the Regulations for the Postgraduate Diploma in Applied Data Science or use the admission requirements checker.